 After the expired domain is released by the registry, one of the following may occur:

-- The domain may be released to the public and anyone can register it on a first-come-first-served basis—including drop catch bots, so be warned.
+- The domain may be made available to the public and anyone can register it on a first-come-first-served basis—including drop catch bots, so be warned.

-- The registry may "re-tier" the domain as "premium" significantly increasing the cost of re-registering the domain.
+- The registry may "re-tier" it as a "premium domain" significantly increasing the cost of re-registering the domain name.

 - The registry may reserve the domain so that it can't be registered by anyone, indefinitely.

 Please note that all the times and dates in this article are estimates.
 Many of the factors mentioned in this article are beyond our control.
-Porkbun makes no guarantees that the above timelines and procedures will be adhered to.
+Porkbun makes no guarantees that the above timelines and procedures will precisely occur in all cases.